 Scientific monitorings

-Scientific inventories, missions and monitoring help to improve our knowledge of the island's species and environments.
-One of the aims of such monitoring is to identify the most sensitive species and environments, monitor their evolution, identify the regulatory measures or actions to be taken and check the effectiveness of the measures taken.
+Inventories, missions, and scientific monitoring help improve knowledge about the species and environments present on the island.
+Determining the most sensitive species and environments, monitoring their evolution, identifying regulatory measures or actions to be implemented, and verifying the effectiveness of the measures taken are among the objectives of this monitoring.

 Marine environment monitoring: